singhg9/gurmansingh.com/readme.md

 	   				<div class="timeline-content">
 	   					<h4>University of Western Ontario</h4>
 	   					<ul>
-	   						<li>Built long term partnerships with customers to enable continued value of Microsoft products</li>
+	   						<li>Built long term partnerships with customers to identify and sell SaaS and IaaS products</li>
-	   						<li>Drove the adoption of Microsoft platform services through various channel driven activations </li>
+	   						<li>Drove the adoption of platform services through various channel driven activations</li>
-	   						<li>Recognized as a product expert and educated customers on various Microsoft solutions </li>
+	   						<li>Recognized as a regional product expert and educated customers on software value</li>
 	   						<li>Provided products which promoted the integration of accessibility with technology</li>
 	   						<li>Ensured customer value through defining and achieving business outcomes</li>
 	   						</ul>